jiem3/MultiFuncClustering/code/README.md

-R program for simulation part of
-"Multivariate Functional Clustering with Variable Selection and Application to Sensor Data from Engineering Systems" by Zhongnan Jin, Jie Min, Yili Hong, Pang Du, and Qingyu Yang

-There are four files and one folder under this directory, which are listed below.
+There are three files and one folder under this directory, which are listed below.

 Files:

-readme.txt

-funs.r: contains functions used in this paper.
+funcs.r: contains functions used in this paper.

 simures_func.r: contains functions related to simulation results evaluation.